vishaldodiya/bash_blog/readme.md

 # Bash Blog

-Bash blog is Cli blog which enhance and speed up the process of testing and used to automate tedious process.
+Bash blog is Cli blog which enhance and speed up the process of testing and used to automate tedious process of data entry.

 ## Getting Started